podvistorcheto/football-report/README.md

 After the first end-to-end testing phase was drafted I identified several issues:

-1. User cannot access the samplae articles from the slide page.
+1. User cannot access the samplae articles from the slider page.
+    Solution: added small piece of url code simply to specify the argument after the url.
+    ~~~
+    <a href="{% url 'article_detail' 41 %}" class="btn btn-info btn-lg">Read Now</a>
+    ~~~

+    After trying many much more complicated arguments a tutor from Code Institute named Scott deserves the credtit for pointing me in the right direction

 2. Non-logged user cannot access the report page - fixed in the testing phase with simple loop which redirect to login page in if user did not pass authnetication